JeannieFallon/dsa/README.md

 make all
 ```

-Run each binary to interact with data structure or algorithm covered in each module:
+Run each binary to interact with the data structure or algorithm covered in each module:

 ```
 $ ./bin/mod1.elf